nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_adv.rst

 When the system goes to the Power-down state, the advertising stops.

-If the Swift Pair feature is enabled with :option:`CONFIG_CAF_BLE_ADV_SWIFT_PAIR`, the device advertises without the Swift Pair data for additional :option:`CONFIG_CAF_BLE_ADV_SWIFT_PAIR_GRACE_PERIOD` seconds to ensure that the user does not try to connect to the device that is no longer available.
+If the Swift Pair feature is enabled with :kconfig:`CONFIG_CAF_BLE_ADV_SWIFT_PAIR`, the device advertises without the Swift Pair data for additional :kconfig:`CONFIG_CAF_BLE_ADV_SWIFT_PAIR_GRACE_PERIOD` seconds to ensure that the user does not try to connect to the device that is no longer available.

 Implementation details
 **********************